fastify/point-of-view/README.md

   }
 ```

-To filter some paths from minification, you can add the option `pathsToExcludeHtmlMinifier` with list of paths
+To exclude paths from minification, you can add the option `pathsToExcludeHtmlMinifier` with a list of paths:
 ```js
 // get a reference to html-minifier-terser const minifier = require('html-minifier-terser')